frosas/google-plus-user-feed/README.markdown

 ## TODO

-- Properly map post fields
 - Usage documentation
-- Post to Twitter documentation
 - Create feed from express controller
-- Title should not be blank
+- What if title is blank?
+- Include post date
+- Include author name

 ## Thanking